Introducing the Skift Recovery Index

 Retrospective Data Changes

-As this information is often available with a time lag, Skift Research uses the most recent month’s data to make an estimate for the current month and all weeks in the month use the same estimate and receive the same weighting score.
-We update this retrospectively when full-month data becomes available, which might result in revisions to our index scores.
+In these instances we use the most recent month’s data to make an estimate for the current month.
+We update this retrospectively when data becomes available, which might result in historical revisions to our index scores.

 Click below to download the full methodology for the Skift Recovery Index, including further information about the index design, indicators, weightings, and our data partners (subscribers only).